FBI searches Detroit-area home of UAW president

-DETROIT (AP) — Federal agents on Wednesday searched the suburban Detroit home of the president of the United Auto Workers, apparently another step in a corruption investigation that has netted labor leaders and auto industry officials, and soiled the union’s reputation during contract talks with U.S. car companies.
+DETROIT (AP) — Federal agents on Wednesday searched the suburban Detroit home of the president of the United Auto Workers, apparently another step in a corruption investigation that has netted labor leaders and auto industry officials, and damaged the union’s reputation during contract talks with U.S. car companies.

-The UAW criticized the extraordinary search of Gary Jones’ home in Canton Township, insisting it has fully cooperated with authorities.
+The UAW criticized the remarkable search of Gary Jones’ home in Canton Township, insisting it has fully cooperated with authorities.

 “President Jones is determined to uncover and address any and all wrongdoing, wherever it might lead,” the UAW said in a written statement.
 “There was absolutely no need for search warrants to be used by the government today.